jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     - unicast_prefix_v4
     - unicast_prefix_v6

-5. Install Jalapeno Graph Processors - Jalapeno's base installation includes the Topology and Link-State data processors.
+3. Install Jalapeno Graph Processors - Jalapeno's base installation includes the Topology and Link-State data processors.
 We have since written some addtitinoal processors which mine the existing data collections and create enriched topology models or graphs.
 We'll add these additional processors to our Jalapeno K8s cluster via a simple shell script.

-   - ssh to Jalapeno VM and run the following commands:
+   - ssh to Jalapeno VM, cd to the lab_5/graph-processors directory, and run the deploy.sh script:
     ```
     ssh cisco@198.18.128.101

-    cd xtra-processors
+    cd ~/SRv6_dCloud_Lab/lab_5/graph-processors
     ./deploy.sh
     ```

 The new processors will have created the following new collections in the ArangoDB graphDB, feel free to explore them in the ArangoDB UI, or move on to the next section.

-- igpv4_graph: a model of the ipv4 IGP topology including SRv6 SID data
+- *`igpv4_graph`*: a model of the ipv4 IGP topology including SRv6 SID data
-- igpv6_graph: a model of the ipv6 IGP topology including SRv6 SID data
+- *`igpv6_graph`*: a model of the ipv6 IGP topology including SRv6 SID data
-- ipv4_graph: a model of the entire ipv4 topology (IGP and BGP)
+- *`ipv4_graph`*: a model of the entire ipv4 topology (IGP and BGP)
-- ipv6_graph: a model of the entire ipv6 topology (IGP and BGP)
+- *`ipv6_graph`*: a model of the entire ipv6 topology (IGP and BGP)
-- sr_local_sids: a collection of SRv6 SIDs that are not automatically available via BMP
+- *`sr_local_sids`*: a collection of SRv6 SIDs that are not automatically available via BMP.
+You may have noticed in the xrd routers' streaming telemetry configuration we have added the YANG path for XR to stream all SRv6 SIDs to Jalapeno's Telegraf telemetry collector.

 ### Jalapeno REST API
 The Jalapeno REST API is used to run queries against the Arango graphDB and retrieve graph topology data or execute shortest path calculations.

 1. Test the Jalapeno REST API:

-   - From the ssh session on the Jalapeno VM or the XRD VM validate the Jalapeno REST API is running:
+   - From the ssh session on the Jalapeno VM or the XRD VM (or the command line on your local machine) validate the Jalapeno REST API is running:
     ```
     curl http://198.18.128.101:30800/api/v1/collections
     curl http://198.18.128.101:30800/api/v1/collections/ls_node
     ```
-    - We installed the jq tool to help with nicer JSON parsing:
+    -  If you run your curl commands from the Jalapeno VM we installed the jq tool to help with nicer JSON parsing:
     ```
     curl http://198.18.128.101:30800/api/v1/graphs/igpv4_graph/vertices/keys | jq .
     curl http://198.18.128.101:30800/api/v1/graphs/igpv4_graph/edges | jq .